kingst/ecs150-projects/project4/README.md

 integer (4 bytes).
 When a directory is created, it should contain two
 entries: the name `.` (dot), which refers to this new directory's inode number, and `..` (dot-dot), which refers to the parent directory's inode number.
-For directory entries that are not yet in use (in an allocated 4-KB directory block), the inode number should be set to -1.
-This way, utilities can scan through the entries to check if they are valid.
+For the root directory in a file system, both `.` and `..` refer to the root directory.

 When your server is started, it is passed the name of the file system image file.
 The image is created by a tool we provide, called `mkfs`.